beyond-the-cloud-dev/soql-lib/README.md

 ## Assumptions

-1. Selector class should be small and contains only selector based configuration + very generic methods.
+1. Selector class should be small and contains only selector base configuration + very generic methods.
+Selector should allow building SOQL inline in the place of usage.

 We should avoid constructions like that: